 Creating Accessible Learning Environments

 St. Kate’s values diversity of all kinds, and considers disability another aspect of diversity.
 It’s our goal to address barriers to full participation in the academic and co-curricular experience—online and on our two campuses.

 Students meet with our staff to plan appropriate accommodations and identify campus and community resources that may be beneficial.
 The process is flexible and guided by each student's history, experiences and disability documentation.
 If you are a prospective student, contact Disability Resources staff early in your college planning.

-Disability Resources staff have experience working with students impacted by many conditions, such as learning disabilities, chronic medical issues, ADD/ADHD, traumatic brain injury, psychiatric conditions, Autism spectrum disorders, hearing and vision impairments and more.
+Disability Resources staff have experience working with students impacted by many conditions, such as learning disabilities, chronic medical issues, ADD/ADHD, traumatic brain injury, psychiatric conditions, Autism spectrum disorders, hearing loss/Deafness and vision-based disabilities, etc.

 Resources and Support for Students with Disabilities

 The services and accommodations through Disability Resources are individualized and determined on a case-by-case basis.

 These services may include, but are not limited to the following: